VasseurLaurent/ansible-nwd/README.md

 ### Molecule

-In the folder molecule, ``Ansible-nwd`` will parse each subfolder (we consider one driver per folder ) and will gather information about available test plaforms written in the file ```molecule.yml``` .
+In the folder molecule, ``Ansible-nwd`` will parse each subfolders (we consider one driver per folder ) and will gather information about available test plaforms written in the file ```molecule.yml``` .

 For now only 3 drivers are gathered by ```Ansible-nwd``` :